odwyersoftware/mega.py/README.md

     Feel free to pull the source and make changes and additions.

-    Learn about the API at Mega.co.nz
+    Learn about the API at Mega.co.nz, more documentation coming shortly.
     - https://mega.co.nz/#developers

-    Thanks to http://juIien-marchand.fr/blog/contact for examples
+Thanks to http://julien-marchand.com/blog/contact for examples